onap/policy-parent/docs/drools/pdpdEngine.rst

 - ***.post.sh** scripts that will be executed after the PDP-D starts.
 - **policy-keystore** to override the default PDP-D java keystore.
 - **policy-truststore** to override the default PDP-D java truststore.
-- **aaf-cadi.keyfile** to override the default AAF CADI Key generated by AAF.
 - ***.properties** to override or add any properties file for the PDP-D, this includes *controller*, *endpoint*, *engine* or *system* configurations.
 - **logback*.xml** to override the default logging configuration.